MuhXd/Pfe-Docs/docs/Pfe/Main.md

 end)
 ```

-> For more examples and detailed information on HookLiquidSwimEvent function, you can refer to the [HookLiquidSwimEvent documentation](Pfe/HookLiquidSwimEvent.md)
+> For more examples and detailed information on HookLiquidSwimEvent function, you can refer to the [Lib.HookLiquidSwimEvent documentation](Pfe/HookLiquidSwimEvent.md)

 ### Lib.setWaterState Example
 - if the _Water1 is in Intro then it sets it to acid